-Stretch wrapping, whether hand film or machine film, fulfils a vital role in the shipping process.
+Stretch wrapping, whether hand film or machine film, fulfills a vital role in the shipping process.
 It’s one of the most effective ways to secure products onto a pallet and can provide the best defense against product damage.
 However, like all types of packaging, there’s no ‘one-size-fits-all’ solution, and not all stretch wrap solutions are made equally.
-Stretch film quality (single sided vs double sided cling), gauge thickness (42G vs 100G), and width (20” vs 30”), all determine how well your pallet will be contained and how expensive it is to ship your product, as well as your overall return on investment (ROI).
+Stretch film quality (single sided vs double sided cling), gauge thickness (42G vs 100G), and width (20” vs 30”), all determine how well your pallet will be contained, how expensive it is to ship your product, as well as your overall return on investment (ROI).

 Expensive Pallets, Cheap Film